Breast Imaging at Good Shepherd Longview

 Digital mammography and allied services

-Good Shepherd offers the latest in breast imaging at the Longview Medical Center.
+Good Shepherd offers the latest in breast imaging at the Breast Health Center.
 In most cases, a digital mammogram can identify an abnormal breast mass as much as two years before it can be detected by touch.
 Digital mammography is different from conventional mammography in how the image of the breast is viewed and, more importantly, manipulated.
 This allows the mammographer to confirm proper positioning and reduces the likelihood of needing repeat exams.
 In addition, digital technology offers improved visibility of the breast, particularly near the skin line, the chest wall and in women with dense breast tissue.

 Screening mammograms are used as a preventive measure for women who have no symptoms of breast disease.
 A screening mammogram usually involves two views of each breast.
 Diagnostic mammograms involve additional views of the breast and are used when an abnormality is found during a routine screening mammogram.
 This method is also used in patients who have complaints including breast mass, pain or skin irritation.